Fiori-Tracker/fioritracker.github.io/2007FPS01/ca.md

 # Catalog Apps Report

-Application provides the ist of SAP Fiori apps assigned to a catalog in the chosen system.
+Application provides the list of SAP Fiori apps assigned to a catalog in the chosen system.

 ![](res/ca.png)